stijn-dejongh/ars-rethorica/manuscript/book1chapter2.md

 {pagebreak}

-[^^1_1]: Rhetoric, as dealing with human actions, characters, virtues, and emotions, is closely connected withRhetoric, as dealing with human actions, characters, virtues, and emotions, is closely connected with Politics, which includes Ethics.
+[^^1_1]: Rhetoric, as dealing with human actions, characters, virtues, and emotions, is closely connected with Politics, which includes Ethics.
 The two latter treat of the same subject from a different point of view.
 Both deal with happiness and virtue, but the object of Politics is, by comparison of the different forms of States to find the one in which man will be most virtuous.
 Lastly, Rhetoric, as an important factor in the training and education of the individual citizen and of the members of the State as a whole, may be described as an offshoot of Politics, with which the sophistical rhetoricians identified it.

-[^^1_2]: Or, “slips into the garb of” (Jebb).Or, “slips into the garb of” (Jebb).
+[^^1_2]: Or, *“slips into the garb of”* (Jebb).
 Probably a stage metaphor.

 [^^1_3]: Aristot.
 Pr.
 Anal.
 2.23 ; Aristot.
 Post.
 Anal.
 1.1 .